 Ireland's famed County Kildare — just west of Dublin — has long been known to offer the perfect conditions for breeding horses.
 Its reputation dates all the way back to the 1300s, when Norman war horses were bred here.
 Kildare's grasslands lie on a bedrock table of limestone, infusing the soil with just the right mix of nutrients for grazing horses.
 And the nearby River Tully sparkles with high levels of calcium carbonate, essential for building strong bones in the expensive thoroughbreds (some owned by Arab sheikhs) raised and raced here.

 In 1900, Colonel William Hall-Walker (Scottish heir to the Johnny Walker distilling fortune) bought a farm on the River Tully and began breeding a line of champion thoroughbreds.
 His amazing successes and bizarre methods were the talk of the sport.
 In 1916, the colonel donated his land and horse farm to the British government, which continued breeding horses here.
 The farm was eventually handed over to the Irish government, which in 1945 created the Irish National Stud Company to promote the thoroughbred industry.

-Today, a tour of the grounds at the Irish National Stud gives you a fuller appreciation for the amazing horses that call this place home.
-Animal lovers and horse-racing fans driving between Dublin and Galway can enjoy a couple of hours here, combining the tour with lunch and a stroll through the gardens.
+Today, a guided tour of the grounds at the Irish National Stud gives you a fuller appreciation for the amazing horses that call this place home.
+Animal lovers and horse-racing fans driving between Dublin and Galway can enjoy a couple of hours here, combining the tour with a stroll through the gardens.